 The qualification can achieved in one of three ways:

-- the In-House 5 day (traditional learning model) course
+- In-House 5 day (traditional learning model) course

-- the Open Course (12 Virtual Classroom sessions) – this is a rolling programme you can join at any point.
+- Open Course (12 Virtual Classroom sessions) – this is a bespoke route available on request.

 For details of each type of course see the menu on the right.